-• It may take several minutes to load all user data, depending on the size of the data.
+• It may take several minutes to load audio recorder songs or all user data, depending on the size of the data.

 Deleting a USB Flash Drive File

 - 1. Touch the FUNCTION button to display the FUNCTION Menu. - 2.
 Use the touch ring to select "MEDIA" > "DELETE", then touch the ENTER button.